Staff and service is great. Wait time needs tweaking for sure. Popular place.

 2. Daily sunscreen (SPF >15) use can decrease your risk of developing melanoma by 50%.

 3. Greater than 80% of non-melanoma skin cancers (basal cell carcinomas and squamous cell carcinomas) occur on the head and neck.
 This is because the head and neck are constantly exposed to the sun.
-It is important to protect yourself with sunscreen and a broad-brimmed hat.
+It is crucial to protect yourself with sunscreen and a broad-brimmed hat.

 Skin cancer risk factors: